DiagnosisHealth Home >> Other Health disorders

 Asbestosis

-Simply put, asbestosis is a breathing disorder caused by inhaling high levels of asbestos.
 The accumulation of these fibers in the lungs causes scarring of lung tissue and makes it difficult to breathe.

 It often takes years of exposure for asbestosis to surface but it can quickly worsen, especially if exposure continues.

-Who Gets Asbestosis?
+Who Gets Asbestosis

 Asbestosis is almost always job-related and many of the victims are older individuals who were exposed to asbestos at work before the United States began to regulate its use in the mid-1970s.
 This naturally-mined material was used extensively in the construction and manufacturing businesses, especially as pipe insulation, in fire-retardant materials, as floor and ceiling tiles, and in brake and clutch linings.